The Poor Man’s Leica, Classic Rangefinder Film Camera

 What Battery Did I Use for The Electro 35 GTN?

 I saw there are many Yashica videos on Youtube about modifying or DIYing the battery with aluminium fold, stacked with batteries, etc it still works.
 To keep it simple, I have purchased the 4LR44 film camera battery and Electro 35 GTN battery adapter which fits perfectly on the battery compartment, no DIY is needed.
 I was lucky enough to find the battery adapter on Shopee and it was quite cheap too.

 Loading Portra 400 film into the Yashica Electro 35 GTN

 Loading film into the camera is pretty easy and straightforward.
 The film is inserted into the back of the camera.
 The film is then threaded through a small set of rollers that work to wind the film onto a spool.
 This may be different for other models or other brands, but it’s pretty similar to other Yashica models.
 At this point, the film is primed and ready to shoot.
 You can load any of your favourite 35mm films.

 Shooting portraits with the Yashica Electro 35 GTN

 The operation of the Yashica Electro 35 GTN is very easy.
 All I need to take a good picture is to set the aperture on the camera.
 After setting the aperture, all I need to do is point the camera towards my subject and take a picture.
-As a vacation photographer in KL, I love to shoot with my clients in KL popular sightseeing locations.
-Shooting portrait with a film camera is kind unique to me, it brings me back to basic shooting style.
+As a vacation photographer in KL, I love to shoot with my clients in KL’s popular sightseeing locations.
+Shooting portrait with a film camera is kind of unique to me, it brings me back to the basic shooting style.

 I really love this camera, which is known as the Poor Man’s Leica or Spiderman’s camera.
 I would definitely recommend it to photography enthusiasts who love vintage things, especially if you want to try something different from modern digital cameras.